Jetbuilt/jetbuilt-api-docs/source/includes/customers/projects/_items.md

 external_notes | Customer visible notes for the item <small>string</small>
 tax_equipment | Apply tax to the equipment price <small>boolean</small>
 tax_shipping | Apply tax to the shipping price <small>boolean</small>
+metadata | Arbitrary JSON that you can attach to this object <small>JSON Object</small>

 ## Update a project item
 <%